8 Reasons to Visit Norway’s Oslo Region

 With lakes, forests, fjords, mountains, and sea surrounding the Oslo Region, the opportunities are endless.

-Boats cruising on an ocean near an island in the Oslo Region
+Boats cruising on a wavy ocean near an island in the Oslo Region

 annegrethes/Foap/visitnorway.com